matthew-brett/curious-git/curious_git.rst

 error prone and it makes them angry.
 Why are there such different views?

 I think the reason some people hate git, is because they don't yet understand it.
-I reason I can say this without being patronizing is because I went through something similar myself.
+The reason I can say this without being patronizing is because I went through something similar myself.

 When I first started using git, I found it uncomfortable.
 I could see it was